EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

         yield "file2.txt"
         yield "file3.txt"

-    yield from combinatorial_style_predication_1(state, x_binding, bound_variable, unbound_variable)
+    yield from combinatorial_style_predication_1(state,
+                                                 x_binding,
+                                                 bound_variable,
+                                                 unbound_variable)
 ~~~
 The `bound_variable()` function only needs to implement the logic to check if a single value is a file and report an error if not.
-The helper does the work of iterating through the list and calling the function to see if each element in it is a file.
-It properly checks to see if the set is combinatorial and does the right thing.
+The helper does the work of iterating through the set and calling the function to see if each element is a file.
+It also properly checks to see if the set is combinatorial and does the right thing.

 The `unbound_variable()` function only needs to yield each item that is a file and the system handles yielding all the combinations, including setting the variable to be a combinatorial set.

 Note that there are several optimizations the system does to avoid having to do the most brute force approach shown above, and the helper handles them all automatically.

 ## Adding Predications to the Vocabulary
-The final step in creating a predication is to register the function as part of the vocabulary and indicate which DELPH-IN predication it maps to.
+The final step in creating a predication is to register the function as part of the vocabulary and indicate which ERG predication it maps to.
 This is done using Python ["decorators"](../pxint/pxint03000PythonDecorators) which are really just special functions you can use to label other functions.
 They are preceeded by `@`, like this:
 ~~~
 @Predication(vocabulary, names=["_file_n_of"])
 def file_n_of(state, x_binding, i_binding):